 So are you interested in lavender just for its flowers?
-Then, you might be wondering when and how long does lavender blooms?
+Then, you might be wondering when and how long lavender blooms?

 Lavender bloom timing is variant-specific.
 English lavender blooms in midsummer.
 French lavender blooms in Summer.
 Meanwhile hybrid lavender blooms in mid-summer.
 However length of blooming ranges from a few weeks to several months!

 Let’s look at each lavender variant individually.
 Ultimately this gives a clear picture of when and how long lavender blooms.

 When and How Long Does English Lavender Bloom?

 Lavandula angustifolia is the botanical name for this lavender plant.

 Despite the name English lavender, this variant of lavender is actually native to the Mediterranean, and not England!

 English lavender goes by many other names, Common lavender and True lavender being the most popular alternative names.

 So, English lavender blooms in the USA in early to mid-summer (mid-June), and it blooms for about 3 to 4 weeks.